-Objectives of the Scottish Schools Pipe Band Championships
+Objectives and Ethos of the Scottish Schools Pipe Band Championships

 The Championships were established in 2013 with the main aims of: